GDWoody/Pixel-Controllers/wled_d/README.md

 Customised Pixel Controller based on Scott Hanson's BBB 16v2 SMD controller [https://github.com/computergeek1507/PB_16](https://github.com/computergeek1507/PB_16/blob/master/BBB_16_SMD/README.md).
 The board is largely the same as Scott's, but with a few modifications.

-Note: The WLED 4 Port Controller requires a 5v DC only!
+Note: The WLED Differential Controller requires a 5v DC only!
 Connecting any other size power source will damage the board.
 The board does not supply power outputs for pixels, only pixel data and ground connections.

 # Features